Carly is an artist and therapist who likes to write content that helps others live mindfully.

 - God needed her.
 (So do the people still on earth.
-This statement does not always offer the compassion in the intent it is offered.
+This statement does not always offer compassion in the intent it offers.
 Especially if it is a parent to a child, the child still very much needs a parent.)

 - It is for the best.
 (The best for who?
 It is hard when you are in the middle of grief to understand what is for the best at that time.)

 - At least she is out of her misery.
 (There is a time and place to talk about the illness and death, but a sympathy card ought to reflect on comfort, not the illness.)